DUNE-DAQ/docs/docs/packages/daq-buildtools/README.md

 Simply do:
 ```
 source /cvmfs/dunedaq.opensciencegrid.org/setup_dunedaq.sh
-setup_dbt fddaq-v4.1.0  # an alias for v7.2.1, this is the latest daq-buildtools version as of Jul-15-2023
+setup_dbt fddaq-v4.1.0
 ```
+Here `fddaq-v4.1.0` is an alias for `v7.2.1`; this is the latest daq-buildtools version as of Jul-15-2023.
 After running these two commands, then you'll see something like:
 ```
 Added /cvmfs/dunedaq.opensciencegrid.org/tools/dbt/v7.2.1/bin -> PATH